transcriptionpro/wuc-new/_posts/2017-02-06-best-bitcoin-quotes.md

 <blockquote><p>“Cryptocurrency is such a powerful concept that it can almost overturn governments”</p>
 <p><strong>– Charles Lee</strong></p></blockquote>

-<blockquote><p>“Spend some time with Bitcoin.
-Learn it, challenge it, and use it.
-You can assume no government wants you adopting this system in any capacity, and for that reason alone it’s worth consideration by honest, moral, and industrious people”</strong></p></blockquote>

 <blockquote><p>“Economists and journalists often get caught up in this question: Why does Bitcoin have value?
 And the answer is very easy.
 Because it is useful and scarce.” </p>
 <p><strong>– Erik Voorhees</strong></p></blockquote>